Be-Secure/BLIman/genesis/contributing.md

      For creating new playbook refer to [creating-new-playbook] (https://github.com/Be-Secure/besecure-playbooks-store/blob/main/CONTRIBUTING.md)

 3. Once the tool is qualified and environment and playbook are in place than identify the tool is qualifying for OSPO, OASP or AIC.
-It is possible that a tool can qualify to all of them or few of them.
+It is possible that a tool can qualify to all of them or few of them or only one of the categories.

 4. Edit the coressponding genesis file/files to add the required configurations in the genesis file/files.
 The configuration parameters should have some default values which will be able to install the tool with default configurations if not edited by the user.